-In the United States (U.S.), rotavirus used to be most common during the winter and spring months, but since the introduction of a vaccine, this is less consistent.
+In the United States (U.S.), rotavirus used to be most common during the winter and spring months, but since the

 Symptoms take about 2 days to appear after infection.

 Profuse watery diarrhea